Linda Chung

-Linda Chung Ka-yan (鍾嘉欣 (Zhōng Jiāxīn); born on 9 April 1984) is a Chinese-Canadian actress, singer and songwriter.
-She signed a long-term contract with TVB in 2004 after winning the Miss Chinese International.
-Chung was always Non-official Best Actress during the years in TVB.
+Linda Chung Ka-yan (鍾嘉欣 (Zhōng Jiāxīn); born on 9 April 1984) is a Hong Kong-Canadian actress, singer and songwriter.
+She signed a long-term contract with TVB in 2004 after winning the Miss Chinese International Pageant.
 Chung ended her contract with TVB in early 2018.

 As a singer, Chung has released four studio albums, Dinner for One, World for Two (2008), My Love Story (2009), My Private Selection (2011), and Love Love Love (2012).

 Chung is currently a YouTube KOL.

 Early life

 Chung was born in Maple Ridge and raised in Vancouver, British Columbia with an older brother and sister.
 After graduation from Vancouver's Templeton Secondary School, Chung studied education at the University of British Columbia for two years.

 Beginning her public life in 2002, Chung won the title of Miss Crystal Cover Girl, a beauty-talent contest organised and hosted annually by Crystal Mall, an Asian-themed shopping centre located in the Metrotown area of Burnaby, British Columbia.

 In 2003, Chung won the title of Miss Chinese Vancouver, along with three other awards at the same event, earning her the chance to participate, and eventually winning Miss Chinese International at the Miss Chinese International Pageant 2004, hosted in Hong Kong.
 She was praised by Kelly Chen for her sweet face and voice the day before this pageant.
 Chung became the third contestant from Vancouver in four years to win the title of this annually-held event.